 The Company as the Lessor: When fixed assets are rented through finance leases, the current value of the lease payments is recorded as receivable.
 The difference between the gross amount of the receivable and the current value of the receivable is recorded as deferred financial income.
 The income from the lease is recorded in the results of the financial year of the leasing applying the method of net investment, which represents a fixed periodical return.
 Fields leased through operating leases are included in tangible fixed assets of the statement of financial position.
+They

+Fields leased through operating leases are included in tangible fixed assets of the statement of financial position.
 They are depreciated during their expected useful life on a basis consistent with similar tangible assets.
-The income from the lease payments (not including any incentives offered to the lessees) is recorded by applying using the straight-line method throughout the duration of the lease.
+The income from the lease payments (not including any incentives offered to the lessees) is recognized on a straight-line basis over the lease term.

-2.11 Income Tax & Deferred Tax
+2.3.7 Income Tax & Deferred Tax